DanielGriffiths1182/javascript-codewars-archive/README.md

  as
  3.14, should be treated as two numbers 3 and 14
  If no number was given in the string, it should return 0

+- 11 Return boolean (true, false) confirming is (string) is an isogram (contains no duplicate characters).